section-engineering-education/engineering-education/content/articles/working-with-java-synchronization/index.md

 The following is all that it entails:

 - The synchronized keyword is used to identify blocks that are part of a synchronized thread in Java.
 In Java, a synchronized block is one that is tied to a specific object.
 There can only be one thread operating in all synchronized blocks synchronized on the same object.
 When the synchronized block is exited, all subsequent threads trying to enter it are stalled until that thread quits.
-- Synchronized blocks utilize the synchronized keyword as a lock.
+- Synchronized blocks utilize the object as a lock.
 When a method is marked as synchronized, the thread owns the monitor or lock object.
 In this case, you are blocked until the other thread releases the monitor.
 - Using a synchronized block enables you to fine-tune lock control by mutually excluding important section code.
 - The lock gets unlocked when the thread leaves the synchronized block.
 - A synchronized block may produce a `NullPointerException` if a parameter expression evaluates to null, while synchronized methods do not.